Symplectic cohomology rings of affine varieties in the topological limit: The low energy log PSS map

 A choice of orientation on $W^u(f_K,c_2)$ then allows us to orient the intersection $\mathcal{M}_{IK}(c_2,c_1)$ and we view this as giving a map on the corresponding orientation lines.
 By counting the induced maps on orientation lines associated to such solutions, we obtain a map

 Standard arguments in Morse theory prove that this defines a cochain map.
-Upon identifying Morse cohomology and singular cohomology, this operation corresponds to the usual pull-back on singular cochains.
+Upon identifying Morse cohomology and singular cohomology, this operation corresponds to the usual pull-back on singular cochains (see pages 1712-1713 of \cite{AbSch2} for a proof in the dual setting of homology).
 We next recall the construction of the cup-product in Morse cohomology by counting Y-shaped trajectories, a special case of more general operations on Morse complexes induced by metrized ribbon trees.

 For any tree $T$, let $E(T)$ denote the set of edges and $V(T)$ the set of vertices.
 In the Morse context, edges are allowed to come in two types; infinite (external) edges $E_{\operatorname{ext}}(T)$ and finite (internal) edges $E_{\operatorname{int}}(T)$.
 Operations in Morse theory are defined using rooted metrized ribbon (Stasheff) trees.
 For such graphs, there is a distinguished outgoing external edge $\cev{e}_0$ and the remaining external edges $\vec{e}_1, \cdots \vec{e}_{|E_{\operatorname{ext}}(T)|-1}$ (called incoming edges) acquire a linear ordering.
 Furthermore, each edge $e \in E(T)$ may be canonically oriented and comes with a canonical length and orientation preserving map $e \to \mathbb{R}$.
 We let $t_e$ denote the induced coordinate on each edge.